Conflux-Chain/conflux-doc/docs/send_transaction.md

 For common users, it is recommended to use a Conflux wallet like [Conflux Portal](https://github.com/Conflux-Chain/conflux-portal), which is easy, safe and user-friendly.

 For developers that want to compose and send transaction in your own program.
 Conflux provides you several SDKs in different languages:

 * [JavaScript: js-conflux-sdk](https://github.com/Conflux-Chain/js-conflux-sdk)
 * [Java: java-conflux-sdk](https://github.com/Conflux-Chain/java-conflux-sdk)
 * [Go: go-conflux-sdk](https://github.com/Conflux-Chain/go-conflux-sdk)

 The following document will use [js-conflux-sdk](https://github.com/Conflux-Chain/js-conflux-sdk) as an example.

-## Compose and send your first transaction
+## Compose and send my first transaction

 ### Create an account with Conflux Portal